cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 ## Install Opensource Puppet on Ubuntu

-We will demonstrate installation of Puppet 4 on Ubuntu 16.04
+We will demonstrate installation of Puppet on Ubuntu

-Prerequisite - 4 GB RAM, Ubuntu 16 04 box ( standalone or VM )
+Prerequisite - Atleast 4 GB RAM, Ubuntu box ( standalone or VM )

 First, we need to make sure that Puppet master and agent is able to communicate with each other.
 Agent should be able to connect